 “The final result exceeded our expectations.
 Every milestone was communicated clearly.”

-Trisha Sonnesyn Addition & porch · Minnetonka, MN · Verified Google reviewRemodels that don't go sideways.
+Trisha Sonnesyn Addition & porch · Minnetonka, MN · Verified Google reviewTwin Cities custom homes and remodeling, planned the way they should be.

-Most remodels come apart before construction even begins.
-Loose scope, late selections, a contractor who stops returning calls around week six.
-We plan the project carefully enough that yours won't.
+A lot of remodels come apart before construction even begins — loose scope, late selections, a contractor who goes quiet around week six.
+We plan the project carefully enough that yours doesn't have to.

 We plan the project before we build it.

-Scope, selections, sequencing, and budget reality all get locked in before anyone swings a hammer.
-That's what keeps the job from running into the three places most projects fall apart: a scope that kept drifting, selections that came in late, and a contractor who stopped communicating around week six.
+Scope, selections, sequencing, and budget reality all get locked in before construction starts.
+That's what keeps the job from running into the three places most projects fall apart: scope that kept drifting, selections that came in late, and communication that quietly went away around week six.

 Why people keep coming back